Ni-Ar/colabfold_crg/README.md

 ```
 If you need an example sequence as input try `example/short_seq.fasta`.

+Make sure that the job submission script as execution rights, if not do: `chmod +x CRG_conda_run_colabfold.sh`.

-You can submit jobs always making sure the `conda colabfold` environment is activated and that the script as execution rights (i.e. `chmod +x CRG_conda_run_colabfold.sh`) with:
+You can submit jobs always making sure the `conda colabfold` environment is activated awith:

 ```sh
 qsub ./CRG_conda_run_colabfold.sh